Student Bank Accounts

 It’s not a conventional chequing account because you can’t withdraw the cash directly.
 However, there are no monthly fees and unlimited transactions.
 Especially when making Interac e-Transfers.
 Most importantly, it has great interest rates that encourage people to save money, which is a good habit to build as a student.

 If you pick any of the three bank accounts for students that made our list, you will have all boxes ticked.
-Especially Tangerine Bank and Scotia Bank.
+Especially EQ Bank and Scotia Bank.
 But, if you’re not convinced or want to do your own research, we have you covered too.

 As we mentioned before, a bank account that does not ask for monthly fees has to be your starting point.
 None of the three student bank accounts that made our list ask for a dime in monthly fees.